 Consider a Travel Loan

 For trips, several lenders provide short-term loans.
 Because they often have interest rates lower than those of a credit card, they aren't prohibitively expensive.
-Some firms may offer you a $10,000 credit card with no credit check for a trip, but credit rates can be quite high.
+Some firms may offer you a $10,000 credit card with no credit check for a trip, but credit rates can be pretty high.

 Additionally, many cruises, resorts, and other holiday spots offer packages that incorporate financing to make your trip more affordable.